elasticio/elasticio.github.io/content/_references/component-json-technical-reference-actions-triggers.md

 layout: article
 section: Component.json Technical Reference
 order: 3
-category: component descriptor
+category: component-descriptor
 ---

 ## `actions` & `triggers` Object

 The `actions` & `triggers` objects in the [`component.json`](component-json-technical-reference.html) describe the actions & triggers that exist within the component.

 Actions are operations exposed to the flow builder that can be placed in any step except the first step of a flow.

 Triggers are operations exposed to the flow builder that can only be placed in the first step of a flow.

 Both action and trigger objects in `component.json` have similar structures however there are small differences between them which are described in this article.

 Each key-value pair in the object represents an action or trigger that is exposed.
 The string key acts as the identifier for the action/trigger.

 The structure used to describe each action or trigger is described below.

 If the component has no actions, then the `component.json` file should not have an `actions` field.
 If the component has no triggers, then the `component.json` file should not have a `triggers` field.
 All components must implement at least one action or at least one trigger.